ishan-walia/DuoTrack/README.md

 - Clean UI
 - Handles both User A and User B

+## ğŸ›¡ Privacy & Security

+- DuoTrack does not store personal data
+- No email, phone or password required
+- Location is deleted automatically when room ends
+- Firebase rules protect each room
+-
 ### ğŸ” Auto Restart
 - App automatically resumes tracking after reboot
 - Uses BootReceiver